 It seems like the most common problem gardeners have with bamboo is that it grows too fast.
 Certain varieties of running bamboo can definitely be aggressive or even invasive.
 But without proper care and feeding, your bamboo might also languish, lose leaves and fail to grow.
 Bamboo is actually a hungry plant, so if you want yours to look its best and live up to its highest potential, you’ll need to feed it.
 Fertilizing your bamboo on a regular schedule is important, but it doesn’t have to be complicated or expensive.

 The most popular choices for fertilizing bamboo are natural and organic additives like compost and manure.
-I’ve seen especially good results from both horse manure and mushroom compost.
-But some gardeners use chemical fertilizers, particularly those formulated for grasses and lawns.
+I’ve seen especially good results from horse manure, chicken manure, and mushroom compost.
+Some gardeners use chemical fertilizers, particularly those formulated for grasses and lawns.
 Typically it’s a good idea to feed your bamboo twice a year, in spring and summer.
-Without sufficient fertilizer and nutrients, a bamboo plant will probably have smaller culms and fewer leaves.
+Without sufficient fertilizer and nutrients, a bamboo plant will probably have smaller culms, fewer new shoots, and fewer leaves.
 It will also lack the vibrant luster that a healthy plant should have.

 In the following article, we’ll tell you all you need to know about how, when and why to fertilize your bamboo.
-For additional tips on caring for your bamboo, you can peruse more of the other content on our blog.
+For additional tips on caring for your bamboo, you can find plenty more content on our blog.
 The articles on Growing bamboo and Watering bamboo might be a good place to start.

 Is it necessary to fertilize bamboo?

 Generally speaking, bamboo is a pretty hungry plant.
-So if you want to get the best results, with lots of new shoots and plenty of lush foliage, you’ll want to fertilize it.
-I’ve seen some bamboo specimens that looked great with little or no fertilizer, but in most cases, a good feeding can make a big difference.
+Sure, it can survive in some pretty adverse conditions, but it you want it to truly thrive, with lots of new shoots and an abundance of lush foliage, you’ll probably have to fertilize it.
+I’ve seen some bamboo specimens that looked great with little or no fertilizer, but in most cases, a good feeding will make a big difference.

-One of the great advantages of bamboo as a natural resource and cash crop is that it doesn’t require the kinds of chemicals and fertilizers used on other crops like cotton.
-But that doesn’t mean it will thrive in your garden with just love and sunshine.
+One of the great advantages of bamboo as a natural resource and cash crop is that it doesn’t require the kinds of chemicals and fertilizers used on other crops like cotton or cassava.
+But that doesn’t mean it will flourish in your garden with just a dash of love and sunshine.

 What are the best fertilizers to use for bamboo?